 “My folks are moving to Davis and I’m staying here for my freshman year so I can play football.
 The high school in Davis doesn’t have a freshman class.
-Instead they have a junior high instead of a middle school and that’s grades seven through nine.
+Instead they have ninth grade in junior high schools instead of a middle school, and that’s grades seven through nine.
 Now that I’m a high school student, there’s no way I’m going to go backward and be in a junior high school with all those little kids.
 Besides, they don’t have a freshman football team so I’m staying with Aunt Nora and Uncle Dennis through the end of this school year.”

 I didn’t want to talk about Davis, so I changed the subject.
 “Can we see the video of our game now?”

-“Sure,” Uncle Phil replied with a grin.
+“Sure,” Uncle Phil replied as he stared at me.
 I think he got from what I said and my expression that I wasn’t happy about moving to Davis.

 He hooked up his video equipment to the TV and we watched the game.
 It amazed me watching us actually playing the game like I’d been sitting in the stands.
 I saw so much that I couldn’t see from field level when I was playing on the offense and especially when I was playing on the defense.